-Donna has substantial experience handling and supervising all aspects of the prosecution and resolution of national class action litigation asserting claims challenging predatory lending, lending discrimination, violations of RESPA, real estate fraud, consumer fraud and unfair and deceptive acts and practices in federal courts throughout the country.
-In addition, Donna has been involved in a wide range of administrative and regulatory issues including labeling and marketing claims, compliance, FOIA and disclosure obligations, employment matters and rulemaking proceedings.
+Donna has substantial experience handling and supervising all aspects of the prosecution and resolution of national class action litigation asserting claims challenging predatory lending, lending discrimination, violations of RESPA, consumer fraud and unfair, deceptive and anticompetitive practices in federal courts throughout the country.
+Currently, Donna is involved in a number of antitrust class action lawsuits alleging that large pharmaceutical manufacturers have engaged in improper reverse payment and generic suppression schemes.

-Donna also has been involved in significant appellate work, in both state and federal appeals courts.
-She has represented individuals, classes, and non-profit organizations participating as amici curiae, such as the National Consumer Law Center and the AARP, in appeal proceedings.
-In addition, Donna has addressed consumer protection and litigation issues in presentations to consumer groups, organizations, and professional associations.
+Donna also has been involved in significant appellate work, in both state and federal appeals courts representing individuals, classes, and non-profit organizations participating as amici curiae in appeals.